With so many anti-dandruff conditioners available, how do you know which one to use?

 To start the article off, it may be a good idea to provide a quick review of what dandruff and seborrheic dermatitis actually are and what causes them.
 Having this background knowledge, can help a more educated buying decision and will hopefully eliminate some of the guesswork.

 Additionally, a better understanding of the condition will also help in determining whether or not your issues actually dandruff or seborrheic dermatitis in the first place.
-In some cases, it may be as simple as product build-up or a more difficult to treat condition such as Psoriasis (if you think it may be Psoriasis, the Psoriasis and Seborrheic Dermatitis section provides some additional insight).
+In some cases, it may be as simple as product build-up or a more difficult to treat condition such as Psoriasis (if you think it may be Psoriasis, the section provides some additional insight).

 Primary Symptoms of Dandruff